niklas-heer/dotfiles/README.md

 ![Screenshot](https://raw.githubusercontent.com/niklas-heer/dotfiles/master/.github/images/zsh_01.png)

-After cloning this repo, run `install` to automatically set up the development environment.
+After cloning this repo, run `./install` to automatically set up the development environment.
 Note that the install script is idempotent, which means it can safely run multiple times.
+You can also use the following arguments:

+- run `./install linux` to install fonts and specific configuration to setup a Linux environment.

 Dotfiles uses [Dotbot][dotbot] for installation.